atikul-islam-sajib/attentionCNN/README.md

 - For training, ensure that `--train` is included in the command line, along with all the necessary hyperparameters.
 - For testing, ensure that `--test` is included, and specify the dataset (`test` or `valid`) using `--data`.

-These commands should be added to your README for users to understand how to execute training and testing processes with your model.

 ### Accessing Experiment Tracking

 You can access the MLflow experiment tracking UI hosted on DagsHub using the following link: